 The GHRAD Center is a member of the Consortium of Higher Education Centers for Holocaust, Genocide, and Human Rights Studies.
 The Consortium provides a formal network of diverse academic centers dedicated to advancing public and scholarly research and education on the Holocaust, genocide, and human rights.
 It advocates on behalf of these centers in terms of individual support and legitimacy within host academic institutions, also concerning the content relevance at local, regional, national, and international levels.

 What We Do

 - Organize courses and workshops and offer fellowships for students and scholars

 - Develop curricula and pedagogies for teachers

-- Organize bimonthly discussions of relevant books, articles and documentaries
+- Organize bi-monthly discussions of relevant books, articles, and documentaries

-- Hold yearly conference/symposia
+- Hold yearly conferences/symposia